Guidelines for Limited Submissions

 - Proposal Application Due Date: April 21, 2010

-Faculty interested in submitting must provide a Statement of Intent that includes a:
+Faculty or other eligible UM PI's interested in submitting must provide a Statement of Intent that includes a:

 1) brief description of the proposed project and senior personnel (approximately 1-2 pages);

 2) list of the users and programs impacted by the proposed equipment; and,

 3) estimated budget, short budget narrative, and plan for cost sharing (30% non-federal cost sharing is required).

 The Statement will be evaluated by the Vice President for Research who will select the proposals to go forward.

 Response from VPR review by Monday, March 8, 2010